Christian Moore

 Christian D. Moore (born October 21, 2002) is an American professional baseball second baseman for the Los Angeles Angels of Major League Baseball (MLB).
 He played college baseball for the Tennessee Volunteers.
 Moore was selected by the Angels eighth overall in the 2024 MLB draft and made his MLB debut in 2025.

 Early life

 Christian D. Moore was born on October 21, 2002, in Brooklyn, New York, to parents Lazette and Charles Moore as the youngest of four siblings.
+He grew up in Red Hook and estimated that he attended 15-20 New York Mets games each season.

 Moore attended Suffield Academy, a private preparatory school in Suffield, Connecticut, where he played baseball as a two-way player.
 In 2020, Moore participated in the Perfect Game National Showcase, earning top prospect team honors in the process.
 In 2021, Perfect Game ranked him at 91st on its top 100 prospects list and as the fifth-best prospect in New York state.
 He committed to the University of Tennessee to play college baseball.